Keane McMahon to fight undefeated American on massive Madison Square Garden card - Irish Boxing

 Things have the potential to heat up for ‘The Ice Man’ as he populates the undercard of the eagerly anticipated WBC, WBA, WBO three belt unification showdown between Artur Beterbiev and Joe Smith, which is set for the Hulu Theater of Madison Square Garden in New York City and June 18.

-The Steven O’Rourke trained fighter takes on undefeated American Jahyae Brown [10(8)-0] on the televised bill.
+The Steven O’Rourke trained fighter takes on undefeated American Jahyae Brown [10(8)-0] on Top Rank promoted televised bill.

 The 22-year-old is signed to the same Star Boxing promotional company as McMahon’s gym mates Tony Browne, Victor Rabei and Ryan O’Rourke and is unbeaten in 10.